Live Laparoscopic Video Retrieval with Compressed Uncertainty: Methods

 With this information at our disposal, the querying mechanism can be readjusted to account for uncertainty: consider a query video $Q$ at time t, and a database entry $R$ to compare it to.
 In \texttt{LA-CODE}, the Hamming distance $\mathcal{H}$ would be computed as the number of conflicting bits between the query and the database entry's representations.
 Assuming hashes of size $d$:

 Using the binary uncertainty $\mathcal{F}$ and a discounting factor $\gamma$, we can modulate the contribution of each bit in the sum:

-In summary, our new method, which we will refer to as \texttt{ULA-CODE} for Uncertain \texttt{LA-CODE}, performs the following steps: \begin{itemize} \item compute primary and secondary uncertainty values $\mathcal{P}, \mathcal{S}$ \item blend the two using a balance factor $\theta$ \item flag the position of the top $K_{bs}$ uncertain bits \item when querying, discount uncertain bits in the hamming distance computation by a factor $\gamma$ \end{itemize}
+In summary, our new method, which we will refer to as \texttt{ULA-CODE} for Uncertain \texttt{LA-CODE}, performs the following steps: \begin{itemize} \item compute Type I and Type II uncertainty values $\mathcal{P}, \mathcal{S}$ \item blend the two using a balance factor $\theta$ \item flag the position of the top $K_{bs}$ uncertain bits \item when querying, discount uncertain bits in the hamming distance computation by a factor $\gamma$ \end{itemize}

 The 3 free hyperparameters of the method are the discounting factor $\gamma$, the balance factor $\theta$, and the bit skepticism level $K_{bs}$.